House & Garden (magazine)

-House & Garden is a shelter magazine published by Condé Nast Publications that focusses on interior design, entertaining, and gardening.
+House & Garden is a shelter magazine published by Condé Nast Publications that focuses on interior design, entertaining, and gardening that began in the US in 1901.

-Its US edition ceased in 1993, and after an unsuccessful relaunch was closed again in 2007.
+The magazine's original US edition ceased in 1993, and after an unsuccessful relaunch was closed again in 2007.
 International editions of the magazine are still published in the United Kingdom (first published in 1947) and South Africa.
 A Greek edition was launched in November 2007.

 History

 The magazine was launched in 1901 as a journal devoted to architecture.
 Its founding editors were Herbert C. Wise, Wilson Eyre, and Frank Miles Day, all Philadelphia, Pennsylvania, architects.
 The magazine became part of Condé Montrose Nast's publishing empire when he bought an interest in it in 1911; he became its sole owner in 1915.
 Nast transformed it into a magazine about interior design, as part of his trend toward specialized publications aimed at niche markets.